AJTYNAN/ARC/README.md

 ## Task Solutions
-Task 1 - A simple colour replacement
+#Task 1 [0d3d703e] - A simple colour replacement

 Colours correspond to other colours and are simply translated to more colours.

 ![0d3d703e](https://github.com/AJTYNAN/ARC/blob/master/0d3d703e.png)

+The solution was to loop through the entries and replace each digit to match the corresponding colours.

-Task 2 - Connecting two dots
+#Task 2 [d4a91cb9] - Connecting two dots

 The aim of this task was to connect a red and a blue square with yellow squares.
 The connecting yellow squares are constrained vertically by the blue square and horizontally by the red square.

 ![d4a91cb9](https://github.com/AJTYNAN/ARC/blob/master/d4a91cb9.png)

+The solution was to search the array for the locations of the blue and red squares.
+Then use the locations to draw a vertical line by comparing the y co-ordinates of the two squares, the line moves upwards if the red square is above the blue square or downwards if the blue square is above the red square.
+The same thing happens for the horizontal constraint by comparing the horizontal locations of the two squares to go left and right.

-Task 3 - Finding corners to populate a 2x2 grid
+#Task 3 [a61ba2ce] - Finding corners to populate a 4x4 grid

 This task contains a large grid with various corners placed randomly.
 The goal is to locate the corners and place them in a 2x2 grid in the corresponding corners.

 ![a61ba2ce](https://github.com/AJTYNAN/ARC/blob/master/a61ba2ce.png)

+To solve this task the function loops through the large array in 2x2 blocks.
+These blocks search in the form:
+`[x[i,j],x[i+1,j]]`
+`[x[i,j+1],x[i+1,j+1]]`

+When a block with one non-zero number appears, check the location of the zero and populate the corner into the appropriate location in the 4x4 grid.

-Task 4 - Finishing the pattern
+#Task 4 [c3f564a4] - Finishing the pattern

 This task presents a pattern with various sections missing.
 The goal is to complete the pattern by filling in the missing sections.

 ![c3f564a4](https://github.com/AJTYNAN/ARC/blob/master/c3f564a4.png)

+The function to solve this task begins by searching for a row that doesn't have a missing section.
+From the row the pattern can be extracted.
+The program then loops through the array searching for any missing sections, if a missing piece is found check the location next to it.
+If the location next to it is not missing, use that location to fill in the missing section from the extracted pattern.